 V – Visual Learners

 People who learn best by the Visual technique are not good with written text however easily understand and make sense of images, graphs, charts, videos and other learning materials within this quota.
 Visual learners are also inclined to create their own pictures or diagrams in order to convey their own thoughts, designs and/or perceptions to ensure that they understand and also to describe to others.
 In order to get the most out of the Visual learning technique, learners should use images that relate to different ideas.
 Mind-maps are also a very helpful way to convey your thought process and how you are taking the information in.
 Graphs showing useful data would help you gain a clearer awareness when examining a lot of information.
-Contents like images, animations, 3d models are perfect for visual learners.
+Contents like images, interactive video, animations, 3d models are perfect for visual learners.

 A – Aural Learners

 Auditory learners learn best by taking in information from what they hear.
-The best practise for this face to face discussions.
+The best practice for this is face to face discussions.
 This can either take place on a one on one basis or in a discussion group.
-Auditory learners are often much slower at reading and often take poor quality notes, this is due to the learner listen intently to what is being said rather than spending their time taking notes.
-They take information in by relaying the information out loud to ensure if sinks in.
-Podcast, lectures and radios are all great ways to enhance the learning profitability for Auditory learners.
+Auditory learners are often much slower at reading and often take poor quality notes.
+They listen intently to what is being said rather than spending their time taking notes.
+They take information by relaying the information out loud to ensure it sinks in.
+Podcasts, lectures, and radios are all great ways to enhance the learning profitability for Auditory learners.
 Being able to hear and repeat the information enables the learner to retain the gained knowledge.
 Aural learners might prefer traditional, face-to-face training over online training modules - blended learning solutions represent a chance to exploit the benefits of eLearning even in a classroom environment.

 R – Read/Write Learners